adam-p/yesterday-i-learned/javascript.md

 * Changing any part of `window.location` (e.g. `window.location.search = ''`), understandably, navigates away from the current location.
 * MDN: ["When defining a variable that is meant to later hold an object, it is advisable to initialize the variable to null as opposed to anything else.
 That way, you can explicitly check for the value null to determine if the variable has been filled with an object reference at a later time."](http://stackoverflow.com/a/13143055/1558430)
 * [Since Cordova 5.0.0](http://stackoverflow.com/a/30028686/1558430), [apps must declare `Content-Security-Policy`](https://github.com/apache/cordova-plugin-whitelist/blob/master/README.md) in order to go online.
-* [Riot.js](https://muut.com/riotjs/) has manual digest cycles.
-You can change attributes in an element's mounting options all you like, but it will get updated only when the next time any of the tag's internal methods are run.

 ## Deferred API